Kaustubhx/kaustubhx/README.md

 *   🌍  I'm from Maharashtra, India
 *   🧠  Currently learning Typescript.
 *   🖥️  You can see my Portfolio at <a target="_blank" rel="noreferrer" href="https://kaustubhx-portfolio.vercel.app/">Portfolio</a>
-*   🤝  I'm open to collaborating on interesting projects as a developer
+*   🤝  I'm open to collaborating on interesting projects as a Front-End Developer

 ### Skills